MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-diagnostic-logging.md

 8. After you have made the changes that you want on the Diagnostic Logging page, click **OK**.

-## Configure diagnostic logging by using Windows PowerShell
+## Configure diagnostic logging by using PowerShell
 <a name="section3"> </a>

 You can use PowerShell to configure diagnostic logging.

- **To configure diagnostic logging by using Windows PowerShell**
+ **To configure diagnostic logging by using PowerShell**

 1. Verify that you have the following memberships: